By Dr. A.J. Drenth

-Introverted Sensing /Sensation (Si) serves as the dominant function for ISTJs and ISFJs.
-It is among the least understood of the eight Myers-Briggs functions.
-In this post, I will attempt to clarify the nature and role of this rather enigmatic function, including its different manifestations among SJ types and NP types.
-I will also compare and contrast it with Extraverted Intuition (Ne) and Introverted Intuition (Ni).
+Introverted Sensing /Sensation (Si), which serves as the dominant function for the ISTJ and ISFJ personality types, is among the least understood of the eight Myers-Briggs functions.
+In this post, I will attempt to clarify the nature and role of this rather enigmatic function, including its different manifestations in SJ types and NP types.
+We will also compare and contrast it with Extraverted Intuition (Ne) and Introverted Intuition (Ni).

 Before zeroing in on Introverted Sensing, or what Jung dubbed Introverted Sensation, we need to first consider the context in which it occurs.
 According to type theory, which is founded on Jung’s theory of opposites, for every type in which Si is part of the functional stack, we also find its functional opposite, Extraverted Intuition (Ne).
 So in exploring the nature of Introverted Sensing, it can be helpful to juxtapose it with Ne.